-This Quarterly Report on Form 10-Q for the period ended September 30, 2024 and documents incorporated by reference herein (this "Form 10-Q) include statements that express our and our subsidiaries' opinions, expectations, beliefs, plans, goals objectives, assumptions or projections regarding future events or future financial performance and results, financial condition, business strategy, including certain projections, milestones, targets, business trends and other statements that are not historical facts.
+This Quarterly Report on Form 10-O for the period ended December 31, 2024 and documents incorporated by reference herein (this "Form 10-Q) include statements that express our and our subsidiaries' opinions, expectations, beliefs, plans, goals objectives, assumptions or projections regarding future events or future financial performance and results, financial condition, business strategy, including certain projections, milestones, targets, business trends and other statements that are not historical facts.
 These statements constitute forward-looking statements within the meaning of the Safe Harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 These forward-looking statements can generally be identified by the use of forward-looking terminology, including the terms "believes," "estimates," "anticipates," "expects," "seeks," "projects," "forecasts," "budgets," "targets," "aims," "intends," "plans," "may," "will," "should," "could," "would," "will be," "will continue," "will likely result" and similar expressions, and in each case including their negative or other variations of comparable terminology.
 However, not all forward-looking statements contain these identifying words.
-All statements other than statements of historical fact contained in this Quarterly Report, including without limitation, statements regarding our results of operations and financial position, business strategy, plans and prospects, our ability to secure additional financing and continue as a going concern, our ability to operate the SSF and the Project (each as defined herein), and our ability to maintain a minimum cash balance under the Convertible Notes.
+All statements other than statements of historical fact contained in this Quarterly Report, including without limitation, statements regarding our results of operations and financial position, business strategy, plans and prospects, our ability to secure additional financing and continue as a going concern, our ability to consummate successfully the out-of-court restructuring and recapitalization transactions contemplated by the Restructuring Support Agreement (as defined herein), our intention to implement the reverse stock split of our common stock and the impact of the foregoing transactions on our ability to regain compliance with Nasdaq listing rules, our ability to operate the SSF and the Project (each as defined herein), and our ability to maintain a minimum cash balance under the Convertible Notes.
 Forward-looking statements reflect management's expectations regarding our future growth, results of operations, operational and financial performance and business prospects and opportunities.
 Such forward-looking statements are based on available current market material and management's expectations, beliefs and forecasts concerning future events impacting our business.